PlanterApp/planter_blog/content/posts/soil-amendments/index.md

 ### Worm Castings

-These are a fertilizer extremely rich in nutrients and minerals.
+These are an *extremely* rich fertilizer for nutrients and minerals!
 They help to improve soil structure, regulate water usage, and support beneficial microorganisms.
+They're so packed with good compounds that you could use them instead of potting soil, and a plant will process as much as it needs at a time so you don't have to worry about overapplying.
+This is a fertilizer you can make yourself, but we'll leave that for another Growing Guide!

 ### Inoculants

 ### Borax